Three Works

 Tora Hed

-The choreography holds curiosity towards listening to the process of glass making and the physical state of it, as if it was a dance.
+The choreography holds curiosity towards listening to the process of glassmaking and the physical state of it, as if it was a dance.

 mentor